cyrils/renogy-bt/README.md

 # Renogy BT-1
-Python library to read Renogy RS232 compatible [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) bluetooth adapter.
+Python library to read Renogy RS232 compatible solar charge controllers using [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) bluetooth adapter.
 Tested with **Rover** / **Wanderer** series charge controllers and **Raspberry Pi Zero 2 W**.
-It might also work with other  "SRNE like" devices like Rich Solar, PowMr, WEIZE etc. It supports periodic data polling and can also log the data to local [MQTT](https://mqtt.org/) broker, [PVOutput](https://pvoutput.org/) cloud or your own custom server.
+It might also work with other  "SRNE like" devices like Rich Solar, PowMr etc. It supports periodic data polling and can also log the data to local [MQTT](https://mqtt.org/) broker, [PVOutput](https://pvoutput.org/) cloud or your own custom server.

+This was also tested and found working with RS485 type [BT-2](https://www.renogy.com/bt-2-bluetooth-module/) adapter, but does not work with communication hub.
+Also it reads only charge controller data, and will fail with any other bluetooth connected peripherals like renogy battery (see [thread](https://github.com/cyrils/renogy-bt1/issues/7#issuecomment-1500237677)).

 ## Example
 Make sure to update `config.ini` with correct values for `mac_addr` and `alias` and run the following command: